faraz176/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Portfolio

-# Faraz T's Cybersecurity Portfolio
+## Shuaib Ahmed Cybersecurity Portfolio

 Hello!
 I'm a **CCNA-certified Network Engineer** currently transitioning into the field of cybersecurity.
 This repository serves as a living document of my hands-on experience with various security tools and concepts through platforms like TryHackMe, Blue Team Labs Online, and personal projects.